MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/app-access-checker.md

 User has access to all visible apps in the environment.
 :::image type="content" source="media/app-access-checker/user-can-view-apps.png" alt-text="User has access to all visible apps in the environment" lightbox="media/app-access-checker/user-can-view-apps.png":::

-User doesn't have visibility or access to any apps in the environment because of missing security role membership associated with the app.
+User doesn't have visibility or access to any apps in the environment because of missing security role membership associated with each app.
 :::image type="content" source="media/app-access-checker/user-no-access.png" alt-text="Assign security roles to app" lightbox="media/app-access-checker/user-no-access.png":::

-Two examples where the user has visibility to some apps visible but not others because of missing security role membership associated with the app.
+Two examples where the user has visibility to some apps but not others because of missing security role membership associated with the app.
 :::image type="content" source="media/app-access-checker/user-access-role.png" alt-text="User has access to some apps visible but not others" lightbox="media/app-access-checker/user-access-role.png":::

 :::image type="content" source="media/app-access-checker/user-access-role-2.png" alt-text="Assign missing security roles to user" lightbox="media/app-access-checker/user-access-role-2.png":::

-In this example, the user has the required security privilege for the app but doesn't have the required license to access the app.
+In this example, the user has the required security privilege for the app but doesn't have the required license to access some of the apps.
 :::image type="content" source="media/app-access-checker/user-no-license-access.png" alt-text="User doesn't have required license." lightbox="media/app-access-checker/user-no-license-access.png":::

 In this example, the user doesn't have the required security privilege, so the app access checker isn't able to show licensing details.